 The national currency is the Colombian Peso.
-However, under the special exchange regime it is possible to agree payments in US dollars when doing business within the hydrocarbon sector and specific minerals, provided they comply with regulations.
+However, it is possible to agree payments in US dollars under the special exchange regime when doing business within the hydrocarbon sector and specific minerals, provided certain regulations are complied with.

 Economic summary